-The study site will target retention of 100% of enrolled study participants for each scheduled follow up visit.
-The site should target retention of 95% of enrolled participants over the follow-up period.
+The sites should target a 95% retention rate of enrolled participants over the follow-up period.
 The purpose of the 95% retention target is to ensure the accuracy of study results by minimizing bias that can be caused by missing data.

-Low retention rates can have serious impacts on the accuracy of the study results because it is unknown whether participants who do not return for scheduled study visits used the study product, liked the product or had adverse effects resulting from use of the product.
-Missed visits also result in missing laboratory evaluations (PK) at specified study time points.
-To avoid these problems, and thereby avoid bias in the study results, high participant retention rates must be maintained throughout the study.
+Low retention rates can have serious impacts on the accuracy of the study results because it is unknown whether participants who do not return for scheduled study visits liked the product or had adverse effects resulting from using the product.
+This will result in missing laboratory and safety evaluations at specified study time points.
+To avoid these problems, and thereby avoid bias in the study results associated with loss-to-follow-up, high participant retention rates must be maintained throughout the study.